 If the parent of a child’s parent has died, is terminally ill, or is unable to adequately care for children on their own, you can take up the guardianship of that child.
 Typically guardianship is established in the parent’s will but that is merely a nomination and the probate court will decide who the guardian of the child is.
 To legally take care of the child, you must obtain legal guardianship.
-The San Jose guardianship lawyers at Foreman & Rugile can advocate on your behalf so the children can be entrusted to your care.
+The San Jose family lawyers at Foreman & Rugile can advocate on your behalf so the children can be entrusted to your care.

 If you are seeking guardianship, contact (408) 412-5588 for dedicated legal representation.